 Reading Time: 5 minutes

-While the courses are for people who already have some understanding of Google Analytics and want to improve their knowledge, skills and confidence, I find it helpful to take a step back and start the Introduction to Google Analytics course by running through the following information:
+While the courses are for people who already have some understanding of Google Analytics and want to improve their knowledge, skills and confidence, I find it helpful to take a step back and start our Google Analytics training workshops by running through the following information:

 What is Google Analytics?